-You can use specialized tools, such as an electronic vibrating collar, to communicate with your non-hearing canine in a sensory way.
+You can use specialized tools, such as an electronic vibrating dog training collar, to communicate with your non-hearing canine in a sensory way.
 Don’t worry; this isn’t the same as a shock collar used for reprimands, which can create a negative or fearful response in your dog.

 A vibrating collar has no electric shock capability.
 It strictly provides gentle feedback to your dog when you press a remote-controlled button.
 The collar causes no pain and works in any conditions, day or night.
 Just press the button and let the collar vibrate until your dog looks at you.
 Once your dog makes eye contact with you, stop the vibration and reward it with a treat.